-If you are considering taking advantage of showing sporting events in your premises, it is essential to check that you have the correct commercial subscription in place with broadcasters.
+If you are considering taking advantage of showing sporting events in your licensed premises, it is essential to check that you have the correct commercial subscription in place with broadcasters.

-Here is a link to the major broadcasters’ commercial subscriptions:
+Below are the links to the major broadcasters’ commercial subscriptions:

-As well as a commercial subscription from the broadcasters, you also need a valid TV licence for the premises.
+As well as a commercial subscription from the broadcasters, you will also need a valid TV licence for the premises.

 In addition, the Federation Against Copyright Theft (FACT) works closely with the broadcasters to tackle illegal broadcasting.